 Enterprise State Community complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
 A person who may have a disability and require special materials, services, or assistance, or has questions relating to accessibility, should contact the ESCC Disability Support Services Staff for respective campuses, listed on page 13 of the College Catalog and Student Handbook.
 For TDD users in Alabama, the Alabama Relay Center is available by calling 1-800-548-2546.

 Information is reported to the National Center for Educational Statistics (NCES) through the Integrated Postsecondary Education Data System (IPEDS).
 Additional information may be viewed on the NCES College Navigator.

 COST OF ATTENDING THE COLLEGE

-Tuition and fees are included on page 25 in the College Catalog and Student Handbook and on the College website.
+Tuition and fees are included in the College Catalog and Student Handbook and on the Tuition & Fees.
 Information is also reported to the National Center for Education Statistics (NCES).
 Tuition, fees, and estimated student expenses can be viewed on the NCES College Navigator.